Raman spectroscopy: Applications

 In nanotechnology, a Raman microscope can be used to analyze nanowires to better understand their structures, and the radial breathing mode of carbon nanotubes is commonly used to evaluate their diameter.

 Raman active fibers, such as aramid and carbon, have vibrational modes that show a shift in Raman frequency with applied stress.
 Polypropylene fibers exhibit similar shifts.

 In solid state chemistry and the bio-pharmaceutical industry, Raman spectroscopy can be used to not only identify active pharmaceutical ingredients (APIs), but to identify their polymorphic forms, if more than one exist.
 For example, the drug Cayston (aztreonam), marketed by Gilead Sciences for cystic fibrosis, can be identified and characterized by IR and Raman spectroscopy.
 Using the correct polymorphic form in bio-pharmaceutical formulations is critical, since different forms have different physical properties, like solubility and melting point.

 Raman spectroscopy has a wide variety of applications in biology and medicine.
 It has helped confirm the existence of low-frequency phonons in proteins and DNA, promoting studies of low-frequency collective motion in proteins and DNA and their biological functions.
+Raman spectroscopy has also been used for label-free characterization of plasma-derived extracellular vesicle and lipoprotein subpopulations, including comparison of their molecular and lipid profiles.
 Raman reporter molecules with olefin or alkyne moieties are being developed for tissue imaging with SERS-labeled antibodies.
 Raman spectroscopy has also been used as a noninvasive technique for real-time, in situ biochemical characterization of wounds.
 Multivariate analysis of Raman spectra has enabled development of a quantitative measure for wound healing progress.
 Spatially offset Raman spectroscopy (SORS), which is less sensitive to surface layers than conventional Raman, can be used to discover counterfeit drugs without opening their packaging, and to non-invasively study biological tissue.
 A reason why Raman spectroscopy is useful in biological applications is because its results often do not face interference from water molecules, due to the fact that they have permanent dipole moments, and as a result, the Raman scattering cannot be picked up on.
 This is a large advantage, specifically in biological applications.
 Raman spectroscopy also has a wide usage for studying biominerals.
 Lastly, Raman gas analyzers have many practical applications, including real-time monitoring of anesthetic and respiratory gas mixtures during surgery.